Wayne-White Operation Roundup Kare & Share

 Who is eligible to apply for a Grant?

 Grants are available for both individuals in need and for 501(c)3 organzations.
 The purpose of the program is to meet a critical need that is currently not being met by any other means.
 Grants are limited to $2,500 for individuals and $10,000 for any family, group, charity, foundation, corporation, partnership, joint venture, association or other entity.
-Recipients must live within the Wayne-White Electric coverage area of southeastern Illinois.
+Recipients must live within the 11-county Wayne-White Electric coverage area of southeastern Illinois, and they must be able to document consistant, uninterrupted residency at their address for at least 12 months (full year).

 How does a person or organization apply for a grant?